artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 6. Launch the simulator by clicking on "RVfpga-ViDBo" from the *Project Tasks* window.

-7. Follow the steps described above after the launch of the simulator: from step 3 both in Ubuntu, from step 3 in Windows (1st option), from step 6 in Windows (2nd option).
+7. Follow the steps described above after the launch of the simulator: from step 3 both in Ubuntu and in Windows - 1st option.